almccann/md2ghost/README.md

+# md2ghost
+Convert nested folders of markdown to [Ghost](https://github.com/TryGhost/Ghost) blog posts in json format according to import rules.
 Adapted from the [ever2simple](https://github.com/claytron/ever2simple) project.
-Thank you @claytron.

-Convert nested folders of markdown to [Ghost](https://github.com/TryGhost/Ghost) blog posts in json format according to import rules.

-The conversion will ignore `.DS_Store` file and `.git` directory.
+# Usage
+`python -m /path/to/notes > /path/to/ghost.json`

 Assumes:
 \- the title of the post is the first line in h1 followed by a space.
 E.g:
 `# This is my title`
 \- the author id is `1`

-Usage:
-`python -m /path/to/notes > /path/to/ghost.json`
+The conversion will ignore `.DS_Store` files and `.git` directory.